lter/LTER-core-metabase/docs/populate.md

 There are three broad types of tables in `lter_metabase`:

 - `EML`-prefixed tables: contain controlled vocabularies specified by the EML schema, or network-level CVs to which sites rarely add, such as units.
+Examples:
+	- `EMLFileTypes`
+	- `EMLKeywordTypes`
+	- `EMLMeasurementScaleDomains`
+	- `EMLMeasurementScales`
+	- `EMLNumberTypes`
+	- `EMLStorageTypes`
+	- `EMLUnitDictionary`
+	- `EMLUnitTypes`

 - `List`-prefixed tables: contain controlled vocabularies specific to a site such as personnel and sampling sites.
+	- `ListKeywordThesauri`
+	- `ListKeywords`
+	- `ListMethodInstruments`
+	- `ListMethodProtocols`
+	- `ListMethodSoftware`
+	- `ListMissingCodes`
+	- `ListPeople`
+	- `ListSites`
+	- `ListTaxa`
+	- `ListTaxonomicProviders`

 - `DataSet`-prefixed tables: contain information used to create or update specific datasets.

-Tables that start with `Method` are analogous to tables that start with DataSet.
+	- (Tables are listed below in population order for new datasets.)

+- `DataSetMethod`-prefixed tables pertain to method content.
 See the section on Methods to see several ways to populate the methods.

-## How to document datasets in `lter_metabase`

 Generally, you will only need to populate tables starting with EML once at the beginning and/or use the pre-loaded CVs that come with LTER-core-metabase.
-You might need to update tables starting with List or site-specific CVs periodically.
-You will need to update dataset-specific tables (the rest, starting with DataSet) with every new dataset or new revision to old datasets.
+Tables starting with List contain site-specific CVs which tend to need additions occasionally.
+You will need to update dataset-specific tables (table names starting with DataSet) for each new dataset.

 ## How to update datasets